-The Challenge for April 2020 is to send a ping-pong ball through the air from a launcher to land in a ring 10 feet away.
+The Challenge for April 2022 (deferred from April 2020) is to send a ping-pong ball through the air from a launcher to land in a ring 10 feet away.
 Apparently these balls vary in weight and diameter so entrants may prefer to bring their own with which they have calibrated their launchers.

 - All parts of the launcher (apart from string if used) must be constructed from Meccano (genuine or reproduction).